10 Deadliest And Strongest Animals In The Ocean

-Here are the Top strongest animals in the ocean in no particular order.
+Here are the Top Deadliest Animals in the sea in no particular order.

 1. Great White Shark